microsoft/WhatTheHack/xxx-MasteringLinux/Coach/README.md

-# What The Hack - MasteringLinux - Coach Guide
+# What The Hack - Mastering Linux - Coach Guide

 ## Introduction
-Welcome to the coach's guide for the MasteringLinux What The Hack.
+Welcome to the coach's guide for the Mastering Linux What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

-Also remember that this hack includes a optional [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
-It is recommended that the host present each short presentation before attendees kick off that challenge.

 ## Coach's Guides
 1. Challenge 01: **[Description of challenge](./Solution-01.md)**